gauravyadav04/Capstone-Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

 # Predict mortality caused by heart failure

 This project is part of the Udacity Azure ML Nanodegree.
 In this project, I have used [heart failure clinical records dataset](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data) to train a machine learning model using Hyperdrive and AutoML API from AzureML and deploy the best model.

-## Project Set Up and Installation
-*OPTIONAL:* If your project has any special installation steps, this is where you should put it.
-To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.

 ## Dataset - Heart failure clinical dataset